Glossary

 Actual measurement.
 A real-world number.
 The opposite of a plan measurement.
 Pitch is skipped; waste still applies.

 Component.
 A re-usable line you put in quotes.
-Has a name, measurement type, material price, labor price, waste, and optional pitch settings.
+Has a name, measurement type, material price, labor price, waste, and optional pitch/angle settings.
 See Components overview.

 Customer quote.
 The version of the quote your customer sees.
 Built from the master quote summary in the customer quote editor.